Press & Media Resources

 Who Is Affected

 Lawful immigrants already inside the United States who followed every rule and paid every fee.
-The policy is based on country of birth, citizenship, or Citizenship by Investment — not individual conduct.
-People are losing jobs, work authorization, and legal status.
-Lapses in status expose them to confinement and removal, not because of anything they did, but because of where they were born.
+The policy was based on country of birth, citizenship, or Citizenship by Investment — not individual conduct.
+People lost jobs, work authorization, and legal status.
+Lapses in status exposed them to confinement and removal, not because of anything they did, but because of where they were born.

 Scale

-Two separate holds are in effect simultaneously.
-The Global Asylum Hold has frozen over one million pending asylum applications from every country.
-The Benefits Hold has separately frozen every type of immigration benefit for nationals of 39 countries — green cards, work permits (EADs), naturalization, adjustment of status, family petitions, temporary protected status, motions, and appeals.
+Two separate holds were in effect simultaneously.
+The Global Asylum Hold froze over one million pending asylum applications from every country.
+The Benefits Hold separately froze every type of immigration benefit for nationals of 39 countries — green cards, work permits (EADs), naturalization, adjustment of status, family petitions, temporary protected status, motions, and appeals.
 USCIS normally processes over 10 million benefit requests per year.
-Under these policies, no application from any affected individual can receive a final decision, regardless of how long it has been pending or how complete the file is.
+Under these policies, no application from any affected individual could receive a final decision.

 The Four Challenged Policies

-Federal lawsuits have identified four distinct policies enacted through three USCIS memoranda.
-Together, they represent an unprecedented categorical shutdown of immigration benefit processing.
+Federal lawsuits identified four distinct policies enacted through three USCIS memoranda.
+Together, they represented an unprecedented categorical shutdown of immigration benefit processing.

 PM-602-0192 · December 2, 2025

-All adjudications of affirmative asylum applications have been indefinitely halted, regardless of the applicant's country of origin or the severity of the persecution they face.
-Over one million pending applications are frozen.
-Individual officers have no discretion to process even court-ordered cases without approval from the USCIS Director.
+All adjudications of affirmative asylum applications were indefinitely halted, regardless of the applicant's country of origin or the severity of the persecution they faced.
+Over one million pending applications were frozen.
+Individual officers had no discretion to process even court-ordered cases without approval from the USCIS Director.

 PM-602-0192 & PM-602-0194 · Dec 2025 – Jan 2026

-All immigration benefit adjudications have been indefinitely suspended for nationals of 39 countries.
-This covers every conceivable immigration request — green cards, work permits, naturalization, family petitions, and temporary protected status — regardless of when the person entered the U.S. or how long their application has been pending.
-The hold applies even when the delay causes loss of lawful status and work authorization.
+All immigration benefit adjudications were indefinitely suspended for nationals of 39 countries.
+This covered every conceivable immigration request — green cards, work permits, naturalization, family petitions, and temporary protected status — regardless of when the person entered the U.S. or how long their application had been pending.
+The hold applied even when the delay caused loss of lawful status and work authorization.

 PM-602-0192 & PM-602-0194 · Dec 2025 – Jan 2026

-USCIS is retroactively reviewing all previously approved immigration benefits for anyone from a targeted country who entered the U.S. since January 20, 2021.
-People who have been lawful permanent residents for years are being reinterviewed and having their eligibility reconsidered, exposing them to potential confinement and removal.
+USCIS retroactively reviewed all previously approved immigration benefits for anyone from a targeted country who entered the U.S. since January 20, 2021.
+People who had been lawful permanent residents for years were reinterviewed and had their eligibility reconsidered, exposing them to potential confinement and removal.

 PA-2025-26 · November 27, 2025